AlaskaAirlines/auro-templates/README.md

     to make copying easier.

 ## Usage
 This template repository is primarily consumed by the `auro-cli` tool using `auro sync`.
-Please checkout the link below for more information on how to use the `auro-cli` tool.
+Please check out the link below for more information on how to use the `auro-cli` tool.

 Secondarily, each auro component will be updated to use this repository instead of `WC-Generator` as the source for README files.